OctopusDeploy/docs/docs/administration/community/index.md

 hideInThisSection: true
 ---

-This page outlines the community limits and how to switch to community via the control center.
+This page outlines the community limits and how to switch to a community license via the octopus.com control center.

 ## Server